WGS-TB/MLST/BorreliaPipeline/strainAndFullPipeline_sim/evoMod_README.md

 # How to run simulations described in our paper?
-We assume that all bioinformatics tools that we described in our main page of the github repo is in the user's bin file
+We assume that all bioinformatics tools that we described in our main page of the github repo is in the user's bin file.
+We ran all of the simulations on a cluster, with the maximum resource used being 32 cores, 32GB RAM, walltime 6 hours.
+After and while running the simulations, lots of intermediate files are produced in the current directory for reproducibility and sanity checking.

 1.
 ```